JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7914 days**.

-And here is a just a random fact -  **Consuming chocolate was once considered a sin during the 16th and 17th century.
-During that time it was provided in the form of a drink and since drinking wine during lent was a sin, so was drinking chocolate**.
+And here is a just a random fact -  **At one time the group "Grateful Dead" were called "The Warlocks."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)